Poll

 It never seemed "fair" to me, from the CFL team standpoint.

-Quote from: Tecno on Today at 02:29:55 AMNFL "windows" are needed to allow max flexibility for players to go down when teams want them.
+Quote from: Tecno on December 24, 2025, 02:29:55 AMNFL "windows" are needed to allow max flexibility for players to go down when teams want them.
 Why?
 Because the NFL carrot is the reason a ton ever bother coming up here at all.

 What I want to see added is the CFL team losing the player gets their rights on that player paused.
 When he comes back that team gets that player back.
 I'm torn as to whether the old contract price should be forced to continue, or if the player can ask for more.
 But in both cases the original team gets dibbs.